rebeccapower/test/_pages/about.md

 title: "About"
 layout: splash
 header:
-  overlay_image: "../assets/images/Charlottetown_Cathrae.jpg"
+  overlay_image: "../assets/images/Queens_Square_Charlottetown.png"
   overlay_filter: 0.25
-caption: "Photo credit: Martin Cathrae from Charlottetown, PE, Canada, CC BY-SA 2.0, via Wikimedia Commons"
+caption: "Photo: rokker, CC BY 3.0, via Wikimedia Commons"
 ---

 IslandoraCon is scheduled for **August 2 - 5th, 2022**, and we are currently planning for **both online and in-person** workshops/presentations, with flexible options for registration.